pmadinei/CNN-lymphoblast/README.md

 # Introduction
 Convolutional Neural Networks have been implemented to classify healthy and probable lymphoblasts’ images.

-For improving the accuracy, combining and hybriding other methods took place.
+For improving the accuracy, combining, hybriding, and other methods took place.

 # Requirement
 * Matlab > R2019b